 - Ductwork – During an estimate, the HVAC professional should evaluate your existing ductwork to see if it can handle the demand of a central air conditioning system vs. a swamp cooler.

 - Electrical – Often times when adding air conditioning your home’s electrical system will need to be upgraded to support the electrical load needed for the air conditioner to run properly.

 - Heating System – Yes even though you are just considering converting your swamp cooler to AC your existing Furnace or heating system needs to be evaluated.
-In most cases your furnace(s) will need to be upgraded as well to support the energy requirements of the new air conditioning system.
+In most cases, your furnace(s) will need to be upgraded as well to support the energy requirements of the new air conditioning system.
 Often times the furnace energy rating is much lower than what your new air conditioner will be and you won’t be able to maximize your energy efficiency and performance if you have an older furnace, which can dramatically affect your energy costs.
 Unless your furnace is less than 8 years old most HVAC professionals will recommend upgrading both systems at the same time.

 - SEER Ratings – SEER stands for (Seasonal Energy Efficiency Ratings) and apply to air conditioning systems.
 SEER ratings have continued to improve over the years.
-While 15 SEER is the minimum for our area, you can go much higher than that to get the most energy efficient system available
+While 15 SEER is the minimum for our area, you can go much higher than that to get the most energy-efficient system available

-SEER Ratings Energy Costs:
+SEER Rating Energy Costs:

 15 SEER is now the standard and that is what the costs in the above chart are based on.
 However, you can purchase a higher SEER system to maximize your energy cost savings and reduce your carbon footprint.